bob-fornal/better-practices/README.md

 This guide is heavily influenced by John Papa's amazing respositories for AngularJS and Angular ([HERE](https://github.com/johnpapa/angular-styleguide)).

+## Why "Better Practices"

+I've avoided best practices in the title here on the assumption that these will evolve and change over time.
+There is no "best practices" that should always be used.

 ## Purpose

 *Opinionated better practices guide for teams by [@rfornal](https://twitter.com/rfornal)*.